- Active Adventure

 Overnight in Nong Khiaw

-After breakfast, depart Muang Hiam and take a 45-minute drive along a curvy road through gorgeous mountainous landscapes and the protected area corridor to Ban Sakok, an ethnic Khmu Village, situated on the edge of the protected area core zone boundary.
+After a 30-minute drive along a curvy road through gorgeous mountainous landscapes and through the National Park corridor you will arrive at Ban Nam Poung Village, an ethnic Khmu Village, situated on the edge of the National Park’s boundary.

-At the edge of the fields and forest, enjoy a local picnic overlooking fields and the backdrop of Phou Louey Mountain.
-Here your guides will explain the different management zones of the park and how local people are able to coexist with nature.
+At the edge of the fields and forest, enjoy a picnic lunch overlooking fields and the backdrop of Phou Louey Mountain.
+Here your guides will explain about the different management zones of the park.

-Continue trekking into the forest following a 4km path built and maintained by the village toward Tad Loy Camp.
+After lunch, begin trekking into the National Park following the path built and maintained by the village to the Tad Loy Camp.
 The trail climbs steadily into mixed deciduous forests.
 Your local guide may show you medicinal plants along the way.

 Trekking to the Nest – The Hanging HouseDay 7